skytruong90/Columbus_State_REU-Summer2022/README.md

 # Our Research: AN EFFECTIVE APPROACH TO CLOSING THE BREACH DETECTION GAP (BDG)

+## Our Goal: To build off from pervious research and to filter and finalize permission feature dataset and to create a machine learning model with a classifer that distinguish malicious applications from non-malicious applications using just the permission.

 ### Faculty Mentor:
 - Alfredo J. Perez, Ph.
 D.
 <img src="Perez.jpg" width="300">